TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

   * required fe packages
   * watch - dict of watches: `{'path':'scriptname'}` or `{['path1',...]:'scriptname'}`
   * add `dependencies` to `../uibuilder/vendor/` path

-### uib-cache node

-* Consider allowing an option for separate state and data stores ([D2 ref](https://discourse.nodered.org/t/how-to-sync-the-full-config-between-server-and-client-side-state/89252/4?u=totallyinformation))
-* Improve docs by describing common use-cases: replay all or last 1, replay only on initial load, ...
-* On close, delete cache

 ## *Maybe*